bdog2112/bdogs-selector/README.md

 **REQUIREMENTS:**

 This addon was developed for Blender 2.93 LTS.
 It hasn't been updated to support more recent versions.
 Hence, caveat emptor.
-That said, it seems to work fine with newer versions including 3.6 LTS and 4.3. ***USE AT YOUR OWN RISK.***
+That said, it seems to work fine with newer versions including 3.6 LTS and 4.5 LTS. ***USE AT YOUR OWN RISK.***

 **LIMITATIONS:**